-- 8.01 Employers shall have the option to pay by payroll cheque or to pay by direct deposit to the bank account of the employee's choice.
-Where direct deposit is used, employees will be provided with pay summaries on payday which can be sent by fax to out of town jobs if necessary. - 8.02 Not more than one calendar weeks' pay shall be held back. - 8.03 All wages due, E.I.
-Separation Certificate and "Completed" Apprenticeship Book where applicable shall be given to the employee upon termination.
-When the pay office is not located at the job site, the employee's wages and E.I.
-Separation Certificate will be sent to the employee by courier or equivalent service within three (3) regular working days, or arrangements can be made to pick them up at the Employer's Office in Calgary or Edmonton as applicable the next working day.
+- 8.01 Employers shall pay by direct deposit to the bank account of the employee's choice.
+Employees will be provided with an electronic pay summary on payday. - 8.02 Not more than one calendar weeks' pay shall be held back. - 8.03 All wages due shall be given to the employee upon termination.
 Notwithstanding the above, in circumstances where the employee is being paid by direct deposit the final pay will be paid on the next regular pay day when the time owing would have been normally payable.